gked1/gtd-react-app/README.md

-# Website developed with React.js
+# Website developed using React.js
 Created using create-react-app and published using gh-pages

 Live demo: